bgruening/docker-galaxy-stable/README.md

  * Create a `tool_conf.xml` file for your tools.

     This should look similar to the main [`tool_conf.xml`](https://github.com/galaxyproject/galaxy/blob/dev/config/tool_conf.xml.sample) file, but references your tools from the new directory.
 In other words a tool entry should look like this `<tool file="/local_tools/application_foo/foo.xml" />`.
-    This file can be located in `/local_tools` or `/export/local_tools` depending on your setup.
-The only important part is, it should be available from inside of the container.
+    Your `tool_conf.xml` should be available from inside of the container.
 We assume you have it stored under `/local_tools/my_tools.xml`.

 * Add the new tool config file to the Galaxy configuration.